Procedures

 Associate Professor Antony Friedman pioneered this technology in Australia.
 In 2012, he undertook an Intestinal Ultrasound Fellowship at the Ospedale Luigi Sacco in Milan, Italy.
 Following this, Antony established the Gandel Foundation Intestinal Ultrasound Centre at The Alfred, the first of its kind in Australia.
 Antony is the Head of the Centre and has trained more than thirty specialists in IUS from around the world.
 Through the ongoing generosity of the Gandel Foundation, the Centre remains the only dedicated full time service in Australia of this cutting-edge technology.

-Both Antony and Natassia have regular IUS sessions at The Alfred.
+Both Associate Professor Antony Friedman and Dr Tan have regular IUS sessions at The Alfred.
 Patients can undergo this scan with no out-of-pocket costs.

 Gastroscopy